camunda/camunda-docs/docs/components/concepts/clusters.md

 Free and Free Trial plan `dev` (or untagged) clusters are automatically paused 8 hours after the creation of the cluster or since it was last resumed from a paused state.

 No data is lost while a cluster is paused.
-All execution and configuration is saved, but cluster components such as Zeebe and Operate are temporarily disabled until the cluster is resumed.
+All execution and configuration is saved, but cluster components such as Zeebe and Operate are temporarily disabled until you resume the cluster.

 - Production clusters and clusters tagged as `test`, `stage`, or `prod` are exempt and do not autopause.
 - Starter, Professional, and Enterprise customer clusters are exempt and do not autopause.